awesomelemonade/Battlecode2019/README.md

 ### Sprint Tournament - Strategy & Macro Game

+Initial Inspection

+[Making use of the free give to create supply chains - never got viable due to high costs and buffed churches]

 Navigation

 As shown above, a primary piece of infrastructure we built were pathfinding algorithms, Dijkstras and BFS.
 However, these algorithms in its vanilla form have a difficult time dealing with moving "barriers" (which are actually just other units).
 If one just simply consider all of the other units as impassable terrain,